 But Sunday was different.

-My church—a small Melkite parish—is currently closed, but our priest has live-streamed Orthros and Divine Liturgy the past two Sundays from his own home, which he has re-arranged for this specific purpose.
+My church—a small Melkite parish—has been moved from its normal location to my priest’s home, which he has re-arranged for this specific purpose.
+He has live-streamed Orthros and Divine Liturgy the past two Sundays.
 I tuned in yesterday from the utilitarian comfort of my sewing studio.

 It was Mary of Egypt’s feast day, and our priest told us this saint’s remarkable story during his homily.
 She spent the first seventeen years of her adult life as a prostitute—not motivated by desperation per se, but rather by lust and love for the sport of leading others astray.
 At the end of that time, she traveled to Jerusalem for the Feast of the Exaltation of the Cross to seduce the pilgrims gathered there.
 She attempted to enter a church in which the True Cross was being venerated, but an invisible force prevented her entry, not once, but three times.
 Realizing that her impurity was what was blocking her, she retired to a corner of the churchyard and looked up to see an icon of the Virgin Mary above the church.
 Beset with grief over her sins, she promised Mary that if she would be allowed to venerate the True Cross, she would renounce her life of sin and go wherever the Virgin wished.
 Again she approached the church, and this time she was allowed entry.